h-escoffier/WILDkCAT/README.md

 - For rows with multiple scores, selects:
   - The best score
   - The highest identity percentage
+  - The closest organism (if sequence is not available)
-  - The lowest kcat value
+  - The highest kcat value

 ---